What Is the Difference Between Tarot, Lenormand, and Oracle Cards?

 While tarot is open to interpretation and intuition, Lenormand is very direct and to the point—almost bluntly so.
 The Lenormand cards form an elegant little deck and are fun to work with.
 They are not very well-known at present, but more and more card readers are discovering these unique cards and are fascinated by them.

 Oracle Cards and Fortune Telling Cards

-Oracle cards vary in design and number in the deck.
-There are many, many different oracle decks out there.
-Some use angels, others use fairies, some even use cats or dogs.
-Often, the meaning of the card is printed right on it.
+There are many, many different oracle decks out there, and they vary in design and number of cards.
+Some decks use angels, others use fairies, and some even use cats or dogs.
+Regardless of the design of a deck, the meaning of the card is often printed right on it.
 In Doreen Virtue’s Message from the Fairies deck for instance, you can pull a card that says “Everything’s Okay”.
-The meaning is pretty obvious.
-Some decks, however, leave it up to you to interpret as you see fit.
-With oracle cards, you can probably find a deck to fit many different interests.
-Oracle cards are great for meditations or for a daily card about the day ahead.
+The meaning of this card is pretty obvious.

-A common playing card deck can be used, and is probably how many cartomancers read in the past.
-This is a bit different in scope.
-Like Lenormand there are assigned meanings that do relate somewhat to the suits of the Tarot.
-There is a deck of cards called the Gypsy Witch cards which are based on Lenormand and meant to be read in much the same way.
-They have 52 cards and are designed like a regular deck but have pictures and meanings for each card.
-There are several other decks out there that have their own symbolism but use systems not unlike Lenormand or playing card reading, such as the Sybilla cards, Gypsy Fortune Telling cards, Parlour cards and so on.
+A common playing card deck can also be used in fortune telling, and is probably how many cartomancers read in the past.
+This practice is a bit different in scope.
+Like Lenormand, there are assigned meanings for each card, and like the tarot, the meanings relate somewhat to the suit of each card.
+There is a deck of cards called the Gypsy Witch deck which is based on Lenormand and meant to be read in much the same way.
+The deck has 52 cards, is designed like a regular deck, but has pictures and meanings for each card.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.